-- 1. Work with transport operators in developing promotions and marketing products. - 2.
+- 1. Work with transport operators, tourism agencies and local authorities in developing promotions and marketing products. - 2.
 Undertake travel planning to ensure use of active modes including workplace travel planning and school travel planning. - 3.
 Consider the use of special fares from time to time to market public transport services in accordance with Policy 7.4.

-6.4 Commercial framework, funding and prioritisation
+5.4 Policy area: Commercial framework, funding and prioritisation